Chapter Forty One VI

 Friedrich is simply disappeared for a bit.
 No free plane trip to the heart of the Afghani mountains, no broken leg, no choices.

 He’s found in a seedy hotel room, his laptop full of child porn, records of his conversations with Vladimir and his boss, Joe Smithson.
-The NYPD would investigate, get bumped by the Feds and try to make the problem disappear.
+The NYPD would investigate, get bumped by the Feds who will try to make the problem disappear.
 That’s not in the cards.
 Within a week, the entire story of the agents, Vladdie, 57th St. and many of their regular customers hits the front page of the New York Times.
 ‘No comment’ is the phrase of the week, mouthed by every politician, federal agent, and lawyers for the child buyers.
 The noise dies down, ‘rogue’ agents are blamed for letting Vladimir get away with drug selling and child sexual abuse.
 Those lies are countered by a stream of fresh evidence.
 Eventually, there are the usual round of Congressional hearings.
 Heads roll, lying replacement heads roll in to take their place.

 Chapter Forty Two VI